iwcs2015/iwcs2015.github.io/content/pages/main.rst

 meaning in natural language, whether this is from a lexical or structural semantic perspective.
 IWCS embraces both symbolic and statistical approaches to computational semantics, and everything in between.

+The main conference will be held Wednesday 15th to Friday 17th April, with a day of `workshops <workshops.html>`_ on Tuesday 14th, and a `hackathon
+<hackathon.html>`_ on the previous weekend 11-12th.

 `Invited speakers <{filename}/articles/10-invited-speakers.rst>`_
 =================================================================